hideshi/pyagram/README.md

 t option represents image type, which accepts gif, png and svg.

-d option represents diagram type, which accepts stm and erd.
+d option represents diagram type, which accepts std and erd.

 f option represents font name, which accepts font names in your operation system if it exists or uses default font.